Deprescribing and Optimisation of Medicines IN Older people with Heart Failure and Frailty (DOMINO-HFF)

 Background

 Heart failure (HF) is a long-term disease with symptoms including breathlessness, tiredness and leg swelling.
 HF is more likely to affect older people and is the leading cause for hospital admission in the UK for those aged over 65 years.
 Most people with HF have other health conditions therefore taking multiple medication is common.
 Guidelines for doctors to treat HF recommending multiple medications to help improve symptoms and help people live longer, have led to concerns about further increases in numbers of medication for patients.
-The application of these guideline in older adults has had the unintended problem of more complex medication regimes, and possible impacts on physical ability and quality of life.
+The application of these guidelines in older adults has had the unintended problem of more complex medication regimes, and possible impacts on physical ability and quality of life.
 More generally, taking multiple medication can increase risk of side-effects, hospital admission and death for older people.

-The research studies used to decide guidelines for doctors to treat HF, may underestimate the risks of taking multiple medicines as they do not include populations most vulnerable to potential harmssr such as older adults and those with frailty.
+The research studies used to decide guidelines for doctors to treat HF, may underestimate the risks of taking multiple medicines as they do not include populations most vulnerable to potential harms such as older adults and those with frailty.
 This leads to uncertainty about the long-term benefits and risks of HF medications in the very old and frail populations who are, nonetheless, still treated based on the guidelines.

 Prescribing should ideally be tailored to each patient’s health condition and their preferences.
 These factors will change over time, supporting the need for regular medication reviews, and where appropriate, the need for reducing, stopping, or switching drugs in order to improve outcomes.
 However, this may be challenging due to the lack of research studies, as patients and multiple health care professionals involved in caring for older patients with HF, may experience uncertainty and have differing approaches to the application of the guidelines.